Table of Contents

 h.
 University ‘Re-education’: Brainwashing and Moral Corruption

 Education plays an important role in fostering individual well-being and self-fulfilment, maintaining social stability, and securing the future of a nation.
-No great civilizations in the history of humanity took education lightly.
+No great civilization in the history of humanity has taken education lightly.

 The object of education is to maintain humanity’s moral standards and preserve its divinely bestowed culture.
-It is the means by which knowledge and craftsmanship are imparted, as well as how people are socialized.
+It is the means by which knowledge and craftsmanship are imparted, and people socialized.

 Traditionally, the well-educated respect Heaven, believe in gods, and seek to follow the virtue of benevolence.
 They possess extensive knowledge of traditional culture as well as mastery over one or more trades.
 Dedicated to their vocations, they believe in treating others with kindness.
 They serve as the pillars of society, national elites, and the guardians of civilization.
 Their extraordinary character and behavior earn divine favor and blessings.

 To destroy humanity, the communist specter aims to sever the connections between man and gods.
-Thus ruining traditional education is an indispensable step.
-Communism adopted different strategies to attack and undermine education in both the East and West.
+Ruining traditional education is an indispensable step.
+Thus, communism adopted different strategies to attack and undermine education in both the East and the West.

 Following Donald Trump’s victory, a ridiculous phenomenon appeared in universities around the United States.
 Some students felt such fear, exhaustion, or emotional trauma from the election that they demanded classes be canceled and exams be rescheduled.
 In order to relieve students of their stress and anxiety, some prominent schools organized various therapeutic activities.
 These included playing with Play-Doh or building blocks, coloring, and blowing bubbles.
 Some even provided pet cats and dogs for students to console themselves with.
 Many universities provided students with psychological counseling, organized help groups, and established services such as “post-election recovery” or “post-election resources and support.”